-India will host G20 summit in 2023 | NewsBytes
+India will host G20 Summit in 2023 | NewsBytes

 "We, the G20 leaders stand united in our conviction that coordinated global action, solidarity, and multilateral cooperation are more necessary today than ever to overcome the current challenges and realize opportunities of the 21st century for all by empowering people, safeguarding the planet, and shaping new frontiers," they added.

 In his address, Prime Minister Narendra Modi spoke about the measures India has taken, with respect to climate change.
-He claimed the nation was exceeding the Paris Agreement targets.
+He claimed the nation has exceeded the Paris Agreement targets.

-Further, he also flaunted how India was investing in next-generation infrastructure, like metros.
+Further, he also boasted how India is investing in next-generation infrastructure, like metros.
 These modes are not only efficient but also contribute toward a cleaner environment.

 "We will meet our goal of 175 Giga Watts of renewable energy well before the target of 2022.
 Now, we are taking a big step ahead by seeking to achieve 450 Giga Watts by 2030," PM Modi added.